Beautify JSON, 3 easy ways

 In “code” mode you can click the “Format” button from the menu to beautify your JSON (shortcut key: Ctrl+I from “indent”).

 The online editor https://jsoneditoronline.org is often used by developers to format and view JSON data, validate it, do some searching, sorting, or filtering, and after that, save or copy the file again.
-Independent from how the data looks while you’re viewing it, you can specify whether you want to compact or format the data when copying it to clipboard again:
+Independent of how the data looks while you’re viewing it, you can specify whether you want to compact or format the data when copying it to clipboard again:

 You can also specify the indentation when you download the document via the menu “Save”, “Save to disk”: